Documentation

 Step 1: Turn on marketplace for your facility

-Go to Settings > Website & signup.
+Go to Settings > Website & customer app.

 Step 2: Choose marketplace visibility